A Mixture of Exemplars Approach for Efficient Out-of-Distribution Detection with Foundation Models: Further implementation details

-We adapted the PAWS and RoPAWS PyTorch \cite{Paszke_PyTorch_An_Imperative_2019} implementation available at this \href{https://github.com/facebookresearch/suncet}{GitHub repository} to our own codebase using PyTorch-Lightning \cite{Falcon_PyTorch_Lightning_2019} and Hydra \cite{Yadan2019Hydra}, which we ensured produced identical results.
-We employed the same samplers, optimizers, scheduler, augmentations, projection head architecture et cetera as described in \cite{assran2021semi}.
-The hyperparameters we selected are described in \cref{sec:hyperparameters}.
+We adapted the PAWS and RoPAWS PyTorch \citep{Paszke_PyTorch_An_Imperative_2019} implementation available at this \href{https://github.com/facebookresearch/suncet}{GitHub repository} to our own codebase using PyTorch-Lightning \citep{Falcon_PyTorch_Lightning_2019} and Hydra \citep{Yadan2019Hydra}, to enable fair comparisons between PAWS and MoLAR-SS.
+We further adapted the official \href{https://github.com/deeplearning-wisc/cider}{CIDER} and \href{https://github.com/jeff024/PALM}{PALM} GitHub implementations to our codebase, and used them as the basis for the CIDER and PALM results presented here with a DINOv2 backbone to compare to MoLAR.

+All of the MoLAR, MoLAR-SS and PAWS models that are fitted in this paper were trained for 50 epochs, and the vMF-SNE initialisation runs were trained for 20 epochs.
+This meant that even for the Food-101 dataset with 75,000 images, training a MoLAR or MoLAR-SS model took less than two hours with two Nvidia V100 32GB graphics cards for the ViT-S/14 and ViT-B/14 backbone, and around six hours for the ViT-L/14 backbone.
+For fair comparisons to the CIDER and PALM approaches, we trained these for 70 epochs to account for the additional vMF-SNE initialisation steps in MoLAR.